sametkoyuncu/swift-extensions-by-chatGPT/UIColor/ColorWithHexString/README.md

 ## ENG

 This extension converts a hexadecimal color code input into a UIColor object.
-For example, the call "ç" creates a UIColor object with the color red.
+For example, the call "colorWithHexString(hex: "#FF0000")" creates a UIColor object with the color red.

 This is a Swift extension that adds a method to the UIColor class and converts a hexadecimal color code to a UIColor object.
 In this extension, a parameter is defined for the hexadecimal color code and it is named as "hex".
 Then, a variable called "cString" is defined and it contains the color code passed through the "hex" parameter.
 The "#" symbol at the beginning of the color code is removed and if the color code is not 6 characters long, the UIColor.gray object is returned.
 Then, a variable called "rgbValue" is defined and it contains the hexadecimal value of the color code.
 This variable is read as a hexadecimal number using the Scanner class.